 scheduled to help put the baskets together tomorrow, Friday, here at our

 Pray also for the Lord to use us to be a blessing to those in the nursing

 homes and hospital here on this coming Saturday.

-and times of fellowship in the Bible studies last week to
+and times of fellowship in the Bible studies last week to finish this year.

 remember to pray for “DB” to grow in the Lord and for us as we endeavor to

 nourish him as a babe in Christ.
 Please pray for the attendance to remain up

 and continue to increase.
 Pray for others to become more faithful once

 again.
 Also, remember to pray for the health of Sisters Scott, Stafford, and